CodeFactoryWien/WF-Java-02/README.md

 ## Tasks

-Merttemel - Graphics, JAavaFX FrontEnd
+Mert - Graphics, JAavaFX FrontEnd
 Muhammed - Java, FrontEnd-BackEnd connections
 Laszlo - Spring, HTML FrontEnd Design
 Tamas - Database and testing

 We have used Trello for Project Organisation, and Spring as a Framework for dependency injection management.
 With git we organized the project in a way, that the team members can easiy merge their efforts in a seamless way, maximising efficency.